tellurianinteractive/Tellurian.Trains.Schedule.Importers/README.md

 The objetc model can then be mapped to storage in databases or files.**

 > NOTE: This software only reads data into an object model in menory and has no logic for storing data.
 > That have to be implemented elsewhere.
-This separation of reading and writing is flexible in choosing storage format,
+This separation of reading and writing is flexible in choosing storage format.

 ## Output
 This project produces four NuGet packages: